-- Bore solvent patches
+- · Bore solvent patches

 - Bore dry patches

 - Pipe Cleaners

 - Bore brush

 - EZ Clean[TM] solvent

 - Traditions[TM] range rod or Wonderlube[TM] 1000 ramrod with jag

 - Wonderlube or other firearms lubrication product

+- Screwdriver (that matches the screw sizes on your muzzleloader)

+- Nipple Wrench (for percussion models)

-Caution: Before loading and firing your new Traditions[TM] gun for the first time, remove the nipple and clean-out screw from the bolster or the touch hole liner from the flintlock and coat the threads of each with Traditions[TM] WonderLube.This will help in future removal.
-It is advisable to coat these threads on a regular basis and whenever a new nipple or clean-out screw or touch hole liner is installed
+Caution: Before loading and firing your new Traditions[TM] gun for the first time, remove the nipple and clean-out screw from the bolster or the touch hole liner from the flintlock and coat the threads of each with Traditions[TM] WonderLube.
+This will help in future removal.
+It is advisable to coat these threads on a regular basis and whenever a new nipple or clean-out screw or touch hole liner is installed.